 Anger can feel like one of the most isolating emotions we have.
-Sometimes anger is explosive, passive aggressive or targeted inwards.
+Sometimes anger is explosive, passive-aggressive, or targeted inwards.
 And if we allow it, it can even come to define who we are with others and to ourselves.
 I specialize in working with anger because I believe it is one of the least understood and shamed emotions we have.
-My goal in working with you is to develop a mindfulness around your anger through physical awareness, expression of it, and eventually how to compassionately respond and understand the angry part that is attempting to get your attention in a difficult situation/moment in a very big way.
+My goal in working with you is to develop mindfulness around your anger through physical awareness, expression of it, and eventually how to compassionately respond and understand the angry part that is attempting to get your attention in a difficult situation/moment in a very big way.
 Essentially begin to control and release the anger that has built up over time.

-If this is something you have struggled with a long time, or recently—please contact me today.
+If this is something you have struggled with for a long time, or recently—please contact me today.
 I would love to work with you!

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.”

 One of my HSP clients once said that being highly sensitive was like being a "lighthouse".
 The purpose of the lighthouse is to shine brightly for ships so that they avoid dangerous cliffs and stay on their safe path through the night.
 Highly sensitive sometimes feels like being the empathetic friend everyone goes to.
 The shiny, warm person that supports everyone around them.
 That understanding and deep emotional empathy can be a burden and a blessing.
 HSPs cannot help but stand out in a crowd because of their emotional intuition, and sensitivity to others and environments.

 If this is something that resonates with you, therapy can help you understand and fully embrace this trait as well as manage it when emotional depletion occurs because shining all the time takes a toll.
 It is vital that HSPs nurture and care for themselves, and therapy can be one of those steps.

 Connect with me today if you are ready to show up and shine for yourself and get a better understanding of how being sensitive is a strength rather than a weakness.